-(78) SECTION 714: TRENCHLESS PIPE INSTALLATION:
+(71) SECTION 714: TRENCHLESS PIPE INSTALLATION

-This work consists of installing a reinforced concrete carrier pipe FOR STORM WATER CONVEYANCE inside a steel casing pipe in the locations designated in the plans or as specified by the Engineer.
+This work consists of installing a reinforced concrete carrier pipe inside a steel casing pipe in the locations designated in the plans or as specified by the Engineer.
 This procedure enables the installation of reinforced concrete pipes underground without the use of open-cut excavation.

-The Contractor is responsible for the design, adequacy, and methodology of the pipe jacking installation.
-The methods and details shown on the Drawings and specified herein are intended to indicate the minimum acceptable standard of quality required for pipe installation.
+The Contractor is responsible for the design, adequacy, methodology, and line and grade of the pipe jacking installation.
+The methods and details specified herein are intended to indicate the minimum acceptable standard of quality required for pipe installation.

-Casing Pipe
+1. Casing Pipe

 The Contractor shall install a steel pipe into place to serve as the casing pipe.
-The Contractor is responsible for the structural design of the casing pipe based on site conditions, installation methodology, and performance requirements.
-Ensure that the casing pipe has a 1⁄2 inch uniform minimum wall thickness.
+The Contractor is responsible for the structural design, size, and wall thickness of the casing pipe based on site conditions, installation methodology, and performance requirements.
+Ensure that the casing pipe has at least a $\frac{1}{2}$ inch uniform wall thickness.
 Do not use the steel casing pipe as the carrier pipe.